-On February 28, 2018 we recaptured a 100% coinsurance funds withheld treaty with Sun Life Financial (Bermuda) Reinsurance Ltd. ("SLF Bermuda"), a subsidiary of SLF Inc. Under the terms of the agreement, we ceded 100% of the risks associated with our medical stop loss business in the United States Branch of Sun Life Assurance of Canada to SLF Bermuda.
-The recapture had no net income impact to the Company, we received a recapture premium of \$324 (US\$254), which is included in Ceded Premiums in our Consolidated Statements of Operations, and there was a corresponding decrease in the Reinsurance asset.
+On February 28, 2018, we recaptured a 100% coinsurance funds withheld treaty with SLF Bermuda, a subsidiary of SLF Inc. The recapture had no net income impact to the Company, we received a recapture premium of \$324 (US\$254), which is included in Ceded premiums in our Consolidated Statements of Operations, and there was a corresponding decrease in the Reinsurance asset.